vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 #### nirvikalpa pratyaxa
-It was stated before that Advaitins consider Sastra or Sruti as a more reliable authority or pramana than pratyaksha or sense-perception.
+It was stated before that Advaitins consider Sastra or Śruti as a more reliable authority or pramana than pratyaksha or sense-perception.
 This statement has now to be qualified and clarified.
 There is one form of pratyaksha which they look upon as a reliable source of knowledge.
 Take the case of a pot in front of us.

 Even before we preceive the pot as a pot, we perceive, says the Advaitin, that there is existence or sat or what corresponds to is (asti).
 At the very first instant, moment or kshana, what pratyaksha reveals is is or mere existence and in the perceptions that follow in later instants, 'pot' appears illusorily on the is and we say "There is a pot".
 This second or later perception is illusory and presents differentiating features like the quality of being a pot and others (bheda) which mark it off from, say, a cloth; when the pot is taken away, and a cloth is seen in its place, the perception of the cloth is super-imposed on bare existence, namely, the is spoken of before and later still, other things like table, chair, pen etc., are super-imposed, illusorily, on it.
 The one permanent feature that persists throughout and for ever is is or bare existence or sat and the other percepts, pot, cloth, table and the like supersede one another without persistence.
 So this bare existence or sat is alone real, being persistent; the temporary appearances, such as pot, cloth etc., are unreal.+++(5)+++ The first instant's perception which does not present differentiating features is called nirvikalpa pratyaksha and it is a source of true knowledge and the later perceptions presenting differentiating features are called savikalpa pratyaksha and are illusory.
 What persists for ever is alone true or real and this is one of the fundamental doctrines of Advaita, viz., whatever is temporary or transient is unreal or illusory.

 #### Illusory shruti?
-When the Advaitin claims greater authority for Sastra or Sruti, other students of Vedanta are tempted to ask,
+When the Advaitin claims greater authority for Sastra or Śruti, other students of Vedanta are tempted to ask,

 > "According to your doctrine, everything other than Brahman is false or illusory.
-This would mean that the Sruti i-e Veda is illusory and false.
-How, then, could the Sruti, which is itself false, give true knowledge such as Brahman alone being real, the identity between the Jivatma and Brahman, and the like?
+This would mean that the Śruti i-e Veda is illusory and false.
+How, then, could the Śruti, which is itself false, give true knowledge such as Brahman alone being real, the identity between the Jivatma and Brahman, and the like?
 Is not the knowledge given by an illusory or tainted source likely to be false also?"

 To this the Advaitin replies as follows:-